alexwlchan/alexwlchan.net/src/_posts/2023/2023-07-08-spy-for-spy.md

 There are other plays that experiment with non-linear storytelling – Nick Payne's *Constellations* springs to mind – but this is far more ambitious.

 Kieron Barry has written a masterpiece of a script -- it's such a dexterous piece of writing that can be told in different orders, and still make sense.
-There are so many through lines, subtle callbacks, and meta references that fit together.
+There are so many through lines, subtle callbacks, and meta self-references that fit together.
-I took a few notes, and a week later I'm still realising clever things I missed when I was watching.
+I took a few notes, and a week later I'm still realising clever elements of the script.
 (The watch!
 The wines!
-The expressions of gratitude!)
+The expressions of gratitude!
+Email me if you want to read my notes and see what you missed.)

 And the script is good even if you ignore the random order.
+The dialogue feels genuine, like two people would actually talk, and it's laugh-a-minute funny.

-* “You're the only person I know who can lie down bolt upright.”
+(I don't want to give too much away, but *“You're the only person I know who can lie down bolt upright”* was both hilarious and felt like a bit of a personal attack.)

+One of my favourite scenes is in Carmel, when Molly and Sarah talk about having sex.
+So often women's sexuality is treated as shameful or titillating, and this scene is neither of those.
+It's a very matter-of-fact scene in which two women in a loving relationship talk about their sexual desires and needs.
+It felt totally normal, which is how it should be.

+The script is backed up by a great production.
+The actors both did a great job of realising their characters

 [two-hander]: https://en.wikipedia.org/wiki/Two-hander